Application period, process and eligibility

 - If you received a university degree in a full-time study programme (of at least 4 semesters) which was exclusively taught in English.
 In this case, please submit a statement from the respective programme administration.

-We do not waive the English test in all other cases.
+An English test is required in all other cases.
 Short-term study abroad, au-pair home-stays or language school certificates will not be accepted as test replacements.

 Which English tests does the Hertie School accept?

 We accept the following tests (with minimum test scores):

 - TOEFL | PBT 600 | CBT 250 | ibT 100